-The Metamorphosis of the Blue Period: It Began in Black
+The Blue Period Metamorphosis: It Began in Black

-As part of my pretence of being a creative person, clearly it should come with a Blue Period of my own.
+As part of my pretence of being a creative person, I thought it was fitting that I passed through a Blue Period – rather literally blue, as it turned out.

 Into the cocoon